zefredz/claroline-packages/modules/CLONLINE/readme.txt

 This the README file for the CLONLINE module

-CLONLINE is the demo applet
+CLONLINE show the list of currently connected users.

 --
 $Id$